Admicos/Admicos/README.md

 I am trying to keep my interaction with GitHub to a minimum.
+(Outside of any communities that already use GitHub)

 My new repos are at sourcehut: https://sr.ht/~admicos